kawzuha/seo-research-project/PLAYBOOK.md

 **Research window:** January 2025 – June 2026
 **Sources:** 10 practitioners, 48 pieces of content (see [master_summary.md](master_summary.md))

 **How to use this document:** This playbook intentionally prioritizes editorial quality over publishing speed.
-Across the reviewed experts, the strongest consensus was that AI should accelerate research, drafting, and optimization—but should not replace human judgment or first-hand expertise.
+Across the reviewed experts, the strongest consensus was that AI should accelerate research, drafting, and optimization, but should not replace human judgment or first-hand expertise.
 Where experts disagreed, I favored approaches that reduce long-term brand risk over short-term publishing volume.
 This document is an opinionated SOP rather than a literature review.
 Every recommendation includes a source citation, and the final sections explain where experts disagree, what I rejected, my original ideas, the playbook's limitations, and which experts I would not recommend following.

 ---